microsoft/accessibility-insights-service/packages/cli/README.md

 -   The error log will be generated in case of any error.
 -   The crawler will start with the base URL specified in the command line and progressively discover links (URLs) to be crawled and scanned.
 -   A base URL to crawl is defined as URL host and should not have query and parameters.
--   Only URLs that located within the base URL folder would be considered for crawling and scanning.
+-   When --adhereFolderPattern option is enabled only URLs that located within the base URL folder would be considered for crawling and scanning.
 The URL folder is a resource location equal to base URL up-to the last forward slash in the specified base URL, or e.g:
     -   If base URL is specified as https://www.example.com/bar/foo , URLs that are in https://www.example.com/bar/ folder will be considered for crawling and scanning.
     -   If base URL is specified as https://www.example.com/bar/foo/ , only URLs that are in https://www.example.com/bar/foo/ folder will be considered for crawling and scanning.